 By Gary Fitzgerald

-The former captain and prop hopes the head coach will, like the cricket selectors, show Cipriani the same support as Ben Stokes has received since his court case for a drunken street brawl.
+The former England captain and prop hopes the head coach will, like the cricket selectors, show Cipriani the same support as Ben Stokes has received since his court case for a drunken street brawl.

 Stokes was cleared of causing an affray and instantly selected for the current Test with India.